Webull vs TD Ameritrade 2026: Which Broker Actually Wins?

 User Interface & Ease of Use

-Webull's interface is clean and data-dense — ideal if you want everything on one screen without clicking through six menus.
-It's one of the better-designed trading platforms for traders who think visually, and the learning curve is mild if you've ever touched any trading app before.
+Webull's interface is clean and data-dense — ideal if you want everything visible without clicking through six menus.
+It's one of the better-designed trading platforms for traders who think visually, and the learning curve is pretty manageable if you've used any trading app before.

-TD Ameritrade's thinkorswim, on the other hand, is powerful but not beginner-friendly.
-It's the kind of platform that rewards serious time investment.
-New users often feel genuinely overwhelmed — there are menus inside menus, and enough customization options to fill a textbook.
-That said, once you know it, you really won't want anything else.
-I've talked to traders who've tried every platform out there and come crawling back to thinkorswim every time.
+TD Ameritrade's thinkorswim is powerful but not beginner-friendly.
+The menus have menus, and customization options are nearly endless.
+New users often feel genuinely overwhelmed at first.
+That said, once you know your way around, it's hard to want anything else.
+I've talked to traders who've tried every platform out there and come crawling back to thinkorswim every single time.

-Winner: Webull for casual-to-intermediate users. thinkorswim for power users willing to climb the learning curve.
+Winner: Webull for casual-to-intermediate users. thinkorswim for power users willing to invest the time.

 Core Features

 Webull covers the essentials well — charts, screeners, watchlists, options chains, earnings calendars.
-It doesn't feel like it's missing anything for roughly 90% of retail traders doing typical retail trader things.
+It doesn't feel like it's missing anything for roughly 90% of retail traders doing typical retail trading.

-TD Ameritrade/thinkorswim goes significantly further.
-Real-time data on futures, advanced options analytics (the "Analyze" tab alone is remarkable), backtesting capabilities, and a proprietary scripting language called thinkScript for building custom indicators from scratch.
-That's institutional-grade tooling with a $0 platform fee, which is honestly kind of wild when you think about it.
+But TD Ameritrade/thinkorswim goes significantly further.
+Real-time futures data, advanced options analytics (the "Analyze" tab alone is remarkable), backtesting capabilities, and a proprietary scripting language called thinkScript for building custom indicators.
+That's institutional-grade tooling with a $0 platform fee, which is honestly pretty wild.

-Winner: TD Ameritrade — it's not even close for feature depth.
+Winner: TD Ameritrade — feature depth isn't even close.

 Integrations

 Webull integrates with a limited number of third-party tools.
 You can pull data via API for some purposes, but it's not really an ecosystem play.
-It works with TurboTax for tax export, and look, that's about as exciting as the integration story gets.
+It works with TurboTax for tax export, and that's about as far as the integration story goes.

-TD Ameritrade's thinkorswim integrates far more broadly — third-party scanners, premium news feeds from Reuters and Dow Jones, and a more mature API for algorithmic traders who want to build their own systems.
-The Schwab merger has also opened some useful banking connections for folks who want to keep everything under one roof.
+TD Ameritrade's thinkorswim integrates far more broadly — third-party scanners, premium news feeds from Reuters and Dow Jones, and a more mature API for algorithmic traders.
+The Schwab merger has opened some useful banking connections for folks wanting everything under one roof.

-Winner: TD Ameritrade — especially if you want a connected financial ecosystem rather than a standalone trading app.
+Winner: TD Ameritrade — especially if you want a connected financial ecosystem.

 Pricing & Value

 Both are $0 for stocks and ETFs, so that's a wash.
 The real gap is options: Webull's $0 per contract vs. TD Ameritrade's $0.65.
 For someone trading 100 options contracts a week, that's $65/week in savings with Webull — or more than $3,000 annually.
-That's not nothing.
-That's a car payment, or a nice vacation, or like 600 Chipotle burritos.
-Real money by any measure.
+That's real money by any measure.

 Winner: Webull for options-heavy traders.
-Honest tie for everyone else.
+Fair tie for everyone else.

 Customer Support

-Webull's support has improved a lot since 2022, but it's still chat and email only.
-It's still not where you'd want it during a margin call or a serious account issue.
-Response times can lag badly — there are documented complaints about 24–48 hour email delays, which is genuinely unacceptable when your money is actively on the line.
+Webull's support has improved since 2022, but it's still chat and email only.
+Response times can lag — there are documented complaints about 24–48 hour email delays, which is rough when your money is actively at risk.

-TD Ameritrade/Schwab offers 24/7 phone support, chat, and physical branches you can walk into.
+TD Ameritrade/Schwab offers 24/7 phone support, chat, and physical branches.
 It's not perfect, but having a real human on the phone at 2 AM during a volatile session?
-That matters more than people admit until they actually need it.
+That matters more than people realize until they actually need it.

 Winner: TD Ameritrade — and it's not particularly close.